 Most violations of the law are civil which are punishable by a fine.
 Civil traffic violations can including speeding or running a red light.

-Other types of traffic offenses, like the ones listed above, are criminal offenses charged as either a felony or misdemeanor offense. are classified as a second or first-degree misdemeanor which is punishable by jail time.
+Other types of traffic offenses, like the ones listed above, are criminal offenses charged as either a felony or a misdemeanor offense. are classified as a second or first-degree misdemeanor which is punishable by jail time.